jbreckmckye/nortis/README.md

-# Notris: a block puzzle game for PSOne
+# Notris: a Tetris clone for the PSOne

-Notris is a `suspiciously familiar` "block puzzle game" for the PlayStation 1.
+Notris is a `suspiciously familiar` "tetronimo based game" for the PlayStation 1.
 It's written in C using PSnoobSDK.

 This repo contains builds for three platforms: